 Champagne at Badrutt’s Palace Hotel

-Whichever glass you prefer, there’s a choice of champagne at Badrutt’s Palace Hotel to suit all tastes and styles.
-The wine cellar, which is overseen by Head Sommelier Daniel Kis, contains over 30,000 bottles of wine, including a large selection of cuvées of prestigious champagnes from Krug, Moët & Chandon and Ruinart.
-In fact, Badrutt’s Palace Hotel is one of only four Krug Ambassades in Switzerland.
+Daniel Kis, Head Sommelier, oversees the wine cellar at Badrutt’s Palace Hotel.
+It contains over 30,000 bottles of wine, which includes a large selection of cuvées of prestigious champagnes from Krug, Moët & Chandon and Ruinart.
+In fact, the hotel is one of only four Krug Ambassades in Switzerland.

 Discover Badrutt’s Palace Hotel’s impressive cellar with a Wine Cellar Visit and Degustation, available every Saturday from June 29 to 7 September 2019.
 Click here for more information.